juhana/vorple-if.com/docs/filesystem.md

 The description of the stack of newspapers is "The headlines proclaim '[text of the file of news headlines]'".
 ```

-This might seem unnecessary, but one benefit to this approach is that if the
+This might seem pointless, but one benefit to this approach is that if the
 data is coming from another source via Ajax request, we can fetch it beforehand
 and it's available for the player immediately without having to wait for it to
 load.